 In a busy shop, every minute counts.
 This is where a hybrid approach can really shine.
 Many barbers use powerful detachable clippers to do the initial heavy lifting—like removing bulk or balding out a section—because they plow through thick hair without slowing down.
 Then, they’ll switch to an adjustable clipper for the detailed blending and fading work.
 The ability to change cutting lengths with a simple flick of a lever means you can create a smooth gradient quickly, without breaking your rhythm to swap out blades.
 Having both types of tools in your station can make your workflow much more efficient.

-Handling Different Hair Types and Styles
+How They Handle Different Hair Types

 Different hair textures call for different tools.
 Detachable clippers are true workhorses, excelling at cutting through thick, coarse, or wet hair with ease.
 They are the go-to for debulking and are essential for achieving super-close bald fades, especially when using a 00000 blade.
 The way they cut is also key; they cut parallel to the scalp, which helps the hair lay down smoothly.
 In contrast, an adjustable clipper with a guard cuts the hair at a slight angle.
 This can cause the hair to stand out a bit more, which is something to keep in mind when aiming for the cleanest possible finish on certain styles.